Code-Institute-Submissions/Fay-Skerritt-M1/README.md

 Social Media Links:
 * Tested all links to ensure the correct social media account opened in a new tab

+The following online resources were used to test the site:
+* <a href="https://validator.w3.org/" target="_blank">W3C HTML Validator</a> to check the markup validity of the Web documents in HTML
+* <a href="https://jigsaw.w3.org/css-validator/" target="_blank">W3C CSS Validator</a> to check the markup validity of Web documents in CSS

 ## Deployment
 This site is hosted on GitHub using GitHub pages, deployed directly from the master branch.
 The site will update automatically after any new commits from the master branch.